Electrical Safety at UC Berkeley

-This program provides information about electrical hazards, guides University safe-work policy, electrical safety procedures, equipment design, development and installation for all electrical work, equipment and systems at UC Berkeley (UCB).
+The UC Berkeley Electrical Safety Program provides information about electrical hazards, guides University safe-work policy, electrical safety procedures, equipment design, development and installation for all electrical work, equipment and systems at UC Berkeley.
 All faculty, staff, students, visitors and contractors must comply with the requirements of this program as it ensures their safety by:

 - Defining safe work practices and use requirements for all people who work with electrically energized equipment as part of their normal job / research duties.